R-N/ciperpus_test/README.md

 Testing can be done directly using ciperpus_client, with help of ciperpus_test_context or ciperpus_test_client, or automated with ciperpus_test_logic.  ciperpus_test_context handles your expected exception (or no exception) by ciperpus_error_code and throws ciperpus_test_exception if it's not as expected. ciperpus_test_exception will contain ciperpus_test_error_code (unexpected, expected, or wrong exception) and the expected and/or actual ciperpus_error_code. ciperpus_test_client simply wraps ciperpus_client functions with ciperpus_test_context. ciperpus_test_logic takes a test case and data to be executed. ciperpus_test_logic examines the data given, determines the expected output then proceeds to test. ciperpus_test_logic uses ciperpus_test_context_case which is just a derivation of ciperpus_test_context that can handle the result into test case, failing it if it should fail.

-Curently, there are two types of test cases, both using unittest. ciperpus_test_case loads tests from a csv located in a folder named "cases" and executes every test cases there.
+Curently, there are three types of test cases, both using unittest. ciperpus_test_case loads tests from a csv located in a folder named "cases" and executes every test cases there.
 The tests are done as subtests. ciperpus_test_classes can use any testing methods mentioned in the previous paragraph. ciperpus_test_case_fuzzy also runs tests, but the tests are obtained through fuzzing.
 For now, only string fuzzing is supported using fuzzing library.
-Number and file fuzzing will be implemented in the future. ciperpus_test_case_fuzzy can only use ciperpus_test_logic for the obvious reason that you can't provide expected result for random inputs.
+Number and file fuzzing will be implemented in the future. ciperpus_test_case_fuzzy can only use ciperpus_test_logic for the obvious reason that you can't provide expected result for random inputs. ciperpus_test_case_payload uses payload from text files to fill fields.
+Such payload can be obtained from, for example, [SecLists](https://github.com/danielmiessler/SecLists) and [fuzzdb](https://github.com/fuzzdb-project/fuzzdb).

 **Reporting**